czerwonk/hakanai/README.md

 We implement true client-side encryption - your secrets are encrypted before leaving your device and decrypted only after retrieval.
 The server is just a temporary dead drop that forgets everything.

 **Content Integrity**: Hakanai automatically verifies that secrets haven't been tampered with using SHA-256 hashes truncated to 128 bits.
 This is a deliberate tradeoff between cryptographic security and usability - the 22-character hash keeps URLs manageable and QR codes scannable while still providing strong tamper detection.
-The URL format is `#key:hash` where the hash validates the decrypted content.
-Legacy URLs with format `#key` (without hash) continue to work but without integrity verification.
+All URLs must use the format `#key:hash` where the hash validates the decrypted content for security.

 **Note**: This project focuses on the application-layer encryption.
 Transport security (HTTPS/TLS) should be handled by a reverse proxy or load balancer in front of the server.